Pakistani web developer charged over fake details spread about Southport accused

 There were also anti-racist counter-demonstrations attended by thousands of people.

-Pakistan’s Federal Investigation Agency, which deals with cyber-terrorism, is leading the investigation.
+Pakistan’s Federal Investigation Agency, which deals with cyber-terrorism, has taken over the investigation.

+In Pakistan police charge suspects with offences, and they are indicted later.

+Federal investigators were given a day to question Asif by a court on Wednesday, and he is due to appear in court on Thursday when investigators are expected to seek more time to quiz him.

 Hundreds of people have so far been charged in the UK following the widespread disorder.